mojibake-dev/whois-status-alert/README.md

 this is because it is locked due to its involvement in multiple romanian court cases.
 I would like to know when it frees up, but a lot of domain brokers do not truck in .ro domains.

-So I build this myself.
+So I have built this myself.

 ## The Solution